-Even though in this case part of the survivor's trajectory outside of the HFR-NAdr domain had to be inferred from extrapolated currents, such HFR-based nowcasting products would have been valuable during this and similar rescue attempts.
-However, since HFR data arrive in near real time, some sort of model-based extension of their prediction horizon is necessary before they can be used for operational nowcasting.
+Even though in this case part of the survivor's trajectory outside the HFR-NAdr domain had to be inferred from extrapolated currents, such HFR-based nowcasting products would have been valuable during this and similar rescue attempts.
+However, since HFR data arrive in near-real time, some sort of model-based extension of their prediction horizon is necessary before they can be used for operational nowcasting.
 One possible solution is data assimilation of HFR data into a numerical model (see Sect.
 2.1.2.), followed by a forecasting time window.
-An alternative and numerically less demanding option, gaining ground in recent years, is the machine learning approach where a neural network model is trained on past data and then used to create short term predictions of surface currents, addressed in Sect.
+An alternative and numerically less demanding option that has gained ground in recent years is the machine-learning approach whereby a neural network model is trained on past data and then used to create short-term predictions of surface currents, as addressed in Sect.
 2.1.3.